-• If you have Medicare Part B, we do not waive your deductible or coinsurance for prescription drugs and supplies that you buy at a CVS Health participating pharmacy or at a non-participating pharmacy.
-However, your copayment is reduced for 90-day prescriptions that you order through the CVS Health mail service prescription program or at a CVS retail pharmacy.
+• If you have Medicare Part B as primary, we waive your deductible for prescription drugs and supplies that you buy at a CVS retail participating pharmacy or at a non-participating pharmacy.
+Additionally, your copayment is reduced for all Caremark mail service prescriptions or for 90-day prescriptions filled at a CVS retail pharmacy.

-Note: We waive your deductible and coinsurance at a network retail pharmacy and the copayment at the CVS Health mail service pharmacy if Medicare Part B covers your prescription drugs or diabetic supplies and is the primary payor.
+Note: If Medicare Part B is the primary payor and covers your prescription drugs or diabetic supplies, we waive your deductible and coinsurance for these prescriptions at a network retail pharmacy and waive your copayment at CVS Caremark mail service.
 See Section 9 for further information.

 Why use generic drugs?
 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 The generic name of a drug is its chemical name; the name brand is the name under which the manufacturer advertises and sells a drug.
 Under Federal law, generic and name brand drugs must meet the same standards for safety, purity, strength, and effectiveness.
 Generic drugs contain the same active ingredients and are equivalent in strength and dosage to the original brand name product.
-All manufacturing and marketing of a generic drug is conducted following strict guidelines established by the U.S. Food and Drug Administration (FDA).
+All manufacturing and marketing of a generic drug is conducted following strict guidelines established by the U.S. Food and Drug Administration.
 No prescription drug can be sold in the U.S. without FDA approval.
 The manufacturing facilities of all drug companies, whether they make generic or brand name drugs, must pass stringent, regular inspections by the FDA.
 There is no difference between the standards set for drug companies that make brand name or generic medications.
 Many drug companies that make brand name drugs also make generic drugs.
 A generic prescription costs you -- and us -- less than a name brand prescription.

 When you do have to file a claim.
-If you use a CVS Health participating pharmacy, the pharmacy will file the claim for you electronically.
-If you use a non-participating pharmacy, you will need to file a claim with CVS Health.
-Use the CVS Health prescription claim form and send your claim to:
+If you use a CVS Caremark participating pharmacy, the pharmacy will file the claim for you electronically.
+If you use a non-participating pharmacy, you will need to file a claim with CVS Caremark.
+Use the CVS Caremark prescription claim form and either file your claim via the Caremark app, www.caremark.com or send your claim to:

-CVS Health, PO Box 52136, Phoenix, AZ 85072-2136
+CVS Caremark, PO Box 52136, Phoenix, AZ 85072-2136

-Claims for prescription drugs and supplies that are not ordered through the CVS Health mail service prescription program or a CVS Health In-network pharmacy must include receipts that have the patient's name, the prescription number, name of the drug, day supply, the medication's National Drug Code (NDC), prescribing physician's name, date, charge, and pharmacy name.
-The pharmacist must sign any computer printout or pharmacy ledger.
-Prescription claim forms are available by calling toll-free 800-292-4182 or at our website at www.nrlca.org
+Claims for prescription drugs and supplies that are not ordered through the CVS Caremark mail service prescription program or a CVS Caremark In-network pharmacy must include receipts that have the patient's name, the prescription number, name of the drug, day supply, the medication's National Drug Code (NDC), prescribing physician's National Provider Identifiers (NPI),